incognia/Juno/README.md

 ![Initial Stack](https://raw.githubusercontent.com/incognia/Juno/main/.assets/junoStack.svg)

 This approach aligns with DevOps principles, ensuring a consistent and reproducible environment for every student's programming tasks.

+### Building the Image

+#### Customizing Package Installation

+To ensure that your programming environments are tailored to your specific requirements, you can customize the package installation process in the base image.
+To do this, follow these steps:

+1. Navigate to the root directory of the project, where you will find the Dockerfile.

+2. Open the Dockerfile using a text editor of your choice.

+3. Locate the section for installing additional packages, which looks like this:
+    ```Dockerfile
+    # Instalar paquetes adicionales de forma silenciosa
+    RUN apt-get install -y \
+        # Autocompletado de Bash
+        bash-completion \
+        # Transferencia de datos
+        curl \
+        # Monitor de procesos
+        htop \
+        # Administrador de archivos
+        mc \
+        # Editor de texto simple
+        nano \
+        # Información del sistema
+        neofetch \
+        # Editor de texto avanzado
+        neovim \
+        # Entorno en tiempo de ejecución
+        nodejs \
+        # Servidor SSH
+        openssh-server \
+        # Ejecutar comandos con privilegios
+        sudo \
+        # Herramienta de descarga
+        wget
+    ```
+4. Customize the package installation according to your class's specific needs.
+You can add more packages, remove some of the ones mentioned, or make any other adjustments as required.

+#### Customizing Language Package

+By default, the image includes JupyterLab and the Spanish (ES) language package.
+However, you may prefer to use a different language package based on your class's preferences.
+Here's how you can replace the Spanish language package with another, such as Italian (IT):

+1. In the same Dockerfile, locate the section for installing language packages, which appears like this:
+    ```Dockerfile
+    # Instalamos JupyterLab y el paquete de idioma en español (ES)
+    RUN  pip install jupyterlab  jupyterlab-language-pack-es-ES
+    ```
+    and replace the code with this:
+    ```Dockerfile
+    # Installiamo JupyterLab e il pacchetto di lingua in italiano (IT)
+    RUN  pip install jupyterlab  jupyterlab-language-pack-it-IT
+    ```
+ 2. Ensure that the language package you want to install is available in the Python repository and use the correct package format when installing it (e.g., jupyterlab-language-pack-it-IT for Italian).

+ With these steps, you can seamlessly personalize the image construction process to meet the specific needs and language preferences of your class.
+Remember to save your Dockerfile changes before proceeding with image building.

 ### Volumes